The Modern Resume Common Mistakes and Myths

 What Recruiters Think:

-If your name is taken, try using your middle initial or something like doe.leads@email.com.
-Keep it "boring."
-In a big pile of resumes, "boring" is safe and professional.
+If your name is taken, try a middle initial (j.p.doe@gmail.com) or a clean suffix like doe.works@gmail.com.
+Keep it plain.
+In a pile of resumes, plain is professional.

 The Inside Answer: